kaadevelopment/saas-addons/saas_demo/README.rst

  Quick Demo Databases
 ======================

-One-click emo-instances with modules from your git repositories
+One-click mo-instances with modules from your git repositories

 How it works
 ============